 When Habits Kill - Canadian Hughes 500 Helicopter Accident

 Establishing habits can be effective ways to achieve safe outcomes, by sub-consciously completing routine actions.
 Examples include automatically fastening harnesses and seat belts or routinely scanning for other traffic.
 However, sometimes habits can be dangerous, for example when circumstances or equipment change.
-Just such a case occurred in Canada on 6 August 2008 to an operator supporting the mining industry.
+Just such a case occurred in Canada to an operator supporting the mining industry.

 The Helicopter Accident

 The MD Helicopter 369D [aka MD500] (serial number 500715D, registration C-GZIO), operated by Prism Helicopters, was involved in support operations for mining exploration near Alice Arm, British Columbia.
 The helicopter took off at about 0709 Pacific daylight time for the first flight of the day to a drill site up the Kitsault River valley with one pilot and three passengers on board.
 As the helicopter departed in a shallow left-climbing turn, it emitted an unusual sound.
 It reached about 150 feet above ground level, then suddenly banked 90º to the right, and fell to the ground.
 It broke up on impact with a fallen tree and the main section, with the occupants, fell into the Kitsault River and remained mostly submerged just below the surface.
 All the occupants suffered fatal injuries on impact.
 The emergency locator transmitter operated until it was turned off by first responders.
 There was a small post-crash fire on the river bank that extinguished on its own.